mcandre/quicksmash/README.md

-quicksmash - A Smalltalk port of the QuickCheck unit test framework
+QuickSmash - A Smalltalk port of the QuickCheck unit test framework

 EXAMPLE